 In these meetings, I continually point my opposite towards the CG2018 Organisation Committee, who, to their credit, have done a good job on relevant – up to date information.
 This is the sort of information you want to be keeping an eye on weekly.
-One of my clients has even appointed a junior to check up on this information weekly and bring to their WIP meetings if necessary.
+One of my clients have appointed a junior to check up on this information weekly and bring to their WIP meetings if necessary.
 Small steps like this will allow businesses to plan and prepare for any disruption in the lead up to the games.

 By visiting all these steps now, you’re allowing yourself ten months to comfortably get through the event.
 The Commonwealth Games 2018 are going to be running, cycling and jumping right outside of your front door, it’s important you are ready for this whether you like it or not.
 It’s important that you know how to thrive as an organisation during this time.

 Over the next ten months, I will be using my time, resource, and experience to help multiple organisations plan and prepare through unique and specific BCP’s for the games.
 If you’d like to discuss how RiskLogic can help you as well, drop me a line today.